 The KAIROS, Inc. Team is committed to providing the highest levels of quality in our products and services.
-We implement a Best Practices Quality Assurance (QA) and Quality Control (QC) Programs predicated on Independent Managerial and Technical Subject Matter Expert Review.
+We implement Best Practices Quality Assurance (QA) and Quality Control (QC) Programs predicated on Independent Managerial and Technical Subject Matter Expert Review.
 Our approach is tailored to the specifics of each tasking and is founded on the principle of continuous improvement at every level of delivery.

-Segregation of Duties ensures that no one person is solely responsible for the entire process end-to-end, without effective checks and balances.
+Segregation of duties ensures that no one person is solely responsible for the entire process end-to-end, without effective checks and balances.
 For example, key authorization processes should have appropriate checks and balances.
-The person, who originates the task or work breakdown, should not be the same person who executes the mission.
+The person who originates the task or work breakdown should not be the same person who executes the mission.
 These simple checks and balances ensure effective controls and reduce organizational error rates.

-Our QC approach is a four-phased process that includes (1) gathering product or service data to determine that results comply with the program plan as well as relevant quality standards and performance targets; (2) analyzing the data to determine compliance and trends; (3) recommending any changes needed to the processes supporting the product development or service; and for changes that have been approved and implemented, (4) continuing to monitor our performance as part of continual process improvement.
+Our QC approach is a four-phased process that includes the following: (1) gathering product or service data to determine that results comply with the program plan as well as relevant quality standards and performance targets; (2) analyzing the data to determine compliance and trends; (3) recommending any changes needed to the processes supporting the product development or service and for changes that have been approved and implemented, (4) continuing to monitor our performance as part of continual process improvement.

-The KAIROS, Inc. Team's approach to quality control is to monitor and record results from quality activities to assess performance and make recommendations for improvements.
+The KAIROS Team’s approach to quality control is to monitor and record results from quality activities to assess performance and make recommendations for improvements.
 When we identify non-conformances that require corrective actions, we will perform a root cause analysis (RCA) to identify alternative courses of action, communicate corrective action recommendations to stakeholders, track approved corrective actions to completion, and verify the effectiveness of the corrective actions as well as preventing a recurrence of the non-compliance.

-By building-in a continuous improvement approach at each level of a project, we are able to instill in our team the value that quality is everyone's job, not simply a function to be added on at the end of a project.
-Applying a continuous improvement approach at each level of project deployment involves the following actions to check and review quality:
+By building-in a continuous improvement approach at each level of a project, we are able to instill in our team the value that quality is everyone’s job, not simply a function to be added at the end of a project.
+Applying a continuous improvement approach at each level of project deployment involves the following actions in order to check and review quality:

 Individual Self-Assessment: In this quality check step, each member of a team plans and then evaluates individual actions and contributions to ensure that any inaccuracies, omissions, or other weaknesses are corrected at the point of their occurrence, not later in the process.